grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 {{</* docs/shared lookup="flow/reference/components/oauth2-block.md" source="agent" */>}}
 ```

 The following shortcode inserts the latest version of `shared-page.md` from the `shared` folder in the `enterprise-metrics` content area.
-The heading is offset by one level.
+Headings are offset by one level, so if the source content contains an h1, the resulting heading is an h2.

 ```markdown
 {{</* docs/shared lookup="shared-page.md" source="enterprise-metrics" version="latest" leveloffset="+1" */>}}